The White Vault: Season 5

 The trio led by Casner reaches Outpost Fristed, but Guerrero, who has lost more of her sanity by this point, calls upon the creatures and is taken by them.
 Casner and Vuković rush to the cave system to save her, but are too late; a Guardian, taking on the form of Dr. Rosa De La Torre, says Casner needs to come with them.
 A furious Vuković fires at it, but the Guardian throws her away and drags Casner into the Vault to sacrifice him, ending the ritual started at the beginning of season 1 and closing the caverns.
-The worldwide catastrophes come to an end, and Vuković and the Ny-Ålesund survivors, including Duàn and Teuling, are safely rescued.
+The worldwide catastrophes come to an end, and Vuković and the Ny-Ålesund survivors are safely rescued.

 An unspecified amount of time later, The Documentarian moves to Sweden to be with her mother, and meets with a furious Vuković.
-The Documentarian apologizes the best she can, and gives her a video Casner left for Vuković; in it, Casner, convinced he will not survive his return to Outpost Fristed, thanks Vuković and asks her to look after his young daughter and, in a few years, deliver a message he recorded for her.
+The Documentarian apologizes and gives her the video Casner left for Vuković; in it, Casner, convinced he will not survive his return to Outpost Fristed, thanks Vuković and asks her to look after his young daughter and, in a few years, deliver a message he recorded for her.
 Vuković eventually agrees to work for The Documentarian after learning that, while agreeing to work with her mother and having sacrificed Casner due to the urgency of the situation, she plans to find a way to end the cycle of rituals and sacrifices.
-Mor shares a meal with Hulda; while Hulda is shocked to see the remains of Murray's artifact, having believed the artifacts to be unbreakable, she dismisses further talks about Murray, convinced that she is dead, although Mor is more skeptical, pointing out that remains were never found.
+Mor shares a meal with Hulda; while Hulda is shocked to see the remains of Murray's artifact, having believed the artifacts to be unbreakable.
+Hulda dismisses further talks about Murray, convinced that she is dead, although Mor is more skeptical, pointing out that remains were never found.

 Having recovered all of the available footage related to the events at Outpost Fristed, Base Camp Piedra, and her own investigations into her family, The Documentarian, whose name is revealed to be Linnea, starts recording a presentation, in case she later fails to break the cycle and the burden falls onto her next of kin; this leads to the opening words of the series' first episode, revealing that The Documentarian's presentation was addressed to her future child.
 The final episode's post-credits scene features Hall and Armstead, about to get married, as they receive a package with carving akin to that of the sites'.
 They return it to sender to avoid any danger, and Armstead accepts a job at Mor and Linnea's company.